-18. The Panel affirms the principles and arrangements on assessing co-authored/co-produced research outputs as set out in paragraphs 32-34 of the General Panel Guidelines.

-19. The Panel will consider co-authorship to be a normal element of research activity in the Health Sciences and will assume all named co-authors to have made a significant contribution to the research process leading to the output concerned where there are six authors or fewer.
-In the case of outputs with more than six authors the Panel requests a statement of no more than 100 words confirming that the submitted author made a substantial contribution either to the conception and design of the study; or to the organisation of the conduct of the study; or to carrying out the study (including acquisition of study data); or to analysis and interpretation of study data and helped draft the output; or critique the output for important intellectual content.
+- 17. The Panel affirms the principles and arrangements on assessing co-authored/co-produced research outputs as set out in paragraphs 32-34 of the General Panel Guidelines. - 18.
+The Panel will consider co-authorship to be a normal element of research activity in health sciences and will assume all named co-authors to have made a significant contribution to the research process leading to the output concerned where there are 15 authors or fewer.
+In the case of outputs with more than 15 authors, the Panel requests a statement of no more than 100 words confirming that the submitted author made a substantial contribution in both the following domains: Domain 1 either to the conception and design of the study; or to the organisation of the conduct of the study; or to carrying out the study (including acquisition of study data); or to analysis and interpretation of study data; and Domain 2 helped draft the output; or critique the output for important intellectual content.